nrkno/service-now-cmdb-deploy-action/readme.md

-# Post Deployment to Service Now CMDB
+# Post Deployment to ServiceNow CMDB

 This action posts the deployment to Service Now CMDB.